London Borough of Harrow: Sport and leisure

-Harrow is divided into 21 wards, each represented by three councillors on Harrow London Borough Council.
-After the most recent council elections, the borough is controlled by the Labour party.
-The number of councillors are as follows: Conservative 31, Labour 24.

-Revised ward boundaries will be used for the May 2022 local elections following a review by the Local Government Boundary Commission which made its final recommendations in May 2019.

 Education

 The borough is often perceived as having a good educational record, and features many state-funded primary and secondary schools as well as a handful of large tertiary colleges.

 For a long time the secondary schools of Harrow did not feature integrated sixth form education, with all school leavers having to join the tertiary colleges such as Harrow College and Stanmore College, or the faith-based St Dominic's Sixth Form College.
 The tertiary system was implemented in 1987 after years of discussions and delays, with Harrow becoming the first London borough with a complete change to tertiary; the Pinner Observer called it an education "revolution".
 There have been critics of the tertiary colleges, with many arguing the standard of education does not continue the standard set by the Borough's secondary schools.
 The council eventually went into another re-organisation, creating the Harrow Sixth Form Collegiate, a co-ordinated partnership between many of the borough's secondary schools, which led to the first admission of school sixth form students in September 2008.
 Both Catholic faith-based Salvatorian College and Sacred Heart Language College were unaffected, the students of which could transfer to St Dominic's Sixth Form College.

 From September 2010, the primary sector was modified to enable transfer to secondary education at age 11 in line with other London Boroughs.

 The Borough has a Music Service which provides instrumental tuition for 15% of all Harrow state sector pupils (the national figure is 8% of all state pupils receiving instrumental tuition) and a range of ensemble opportunities for pupils.

 The independent schools of the Borough are dominated by the presence of Harrow School and John Lyon School for boys and North London Collegiate School for girls which consistently rank as among the best schools in the country.
 Notable independent primary schools include Orley Farm School and Reddiford School, both of which are co-educational.